Director Quantitative Clinical Pharmacology, Oncology

 - Advanced training with a degree such as PhD, PharmD and MD to enable a successful career in quantitative clinical pharmacology in pharmaceutical research and development

-- Substantial experience in clinical pharmacology and its utility in drug development, including pharmacokinetics, pharmacometrics approaches, and model-informed drug discovery & development
+- Experience in clinical pharmacology and its utility in drug development, including pharmacokinetics, pharmacometrics approaches, and model-informed drug discovery & development

-- Strong drive and learning agility to build knowledge on a drug-disease system, symptom progression, standard of care, and trial design.
+- Drive and learning agility to build knowledge on a drug-disease system, symptom progression, standard of care, and trial design.

 - Demonstrated aptitude for productive collaboration in a multi-discipline team, using effective communication and taking personal accountability for timely delivery of results.

-- Clear evidence of ability to make sound judgement in complex situations and adapt to changing business needs by prioritizing multiple tasks.
+- Ability to make sound judgement in complex situations and adapt to changing business needs by prioritizing multiple tasks.

 - Knowledge of or ability to quickly learn the mechanism, endpoints, progression and treatments of diseases in oncology.